wasifzaman182/Safety-Critical-Systems/README.md

 #  Fault Tree Analysis (FTA)
     1. FTA is a systematic method to analyze and assess the causes of undesirable events.
     2. means for analyzing causes of hazards, not identifying hazards
-    3. The top event must have been foreseen by other techniques. such as
+    3. Other techniques must have foreseen the top event. such as
         1. System Design --> Understanding the design and function of the system can highlight potential critical failure modes or events that need further analysis.
         2. Operational Experience--> Insights gained from the system's operational history, incidents, or near-misses can provide information about events that warrant attention in the FTA.
         3. Hazard Analysis Techniques -->  Previous hazard analyses, risk assessments, or safety studies may have already identified and specified the top event as a focus area for further analysis.